skip to content

 • the Commissioner is satisfied that the offender does not pose a risk to the safety and well-being of children.

-The Commissioner of Police may not make such a declaration if [s 66B(5)]:
+The Commissioner of Police may not modify a registrable offender's reporting requirements or grant an exemption if [s 66B(5)]:

-• the victim of any relevant offence was less than 14 years old; or
+• the victim of any relevant offence was younger than 14 years old, or

 • any relevant offence was committed in connection with child-related work engaged in by the offender.

-The Commissioner of Police may refuse to consider an application to make such a declaration unless the registrable offender undergoes a risk assessment at their own expense [s 66B(2)-(3)].
+The Commissioner of Police may refuse to consider an application for an exemption or modification unless the registrable offender undergoes a risk assessment at their own expense [s 66B(2)-(3)].
 The Commissioner must take into account any risk assessment, any other offending, any victim impact statement and the sentencing remarks relating to each relevant offence [s 66B(7)].

-If the Commissioner does make a declaration under this part, the Commissioner can attach conditions to it [s 66B(6)].
+If the Commissioner does modify reporting requirements or grant an exemption, the Commissioner can attach conditions to it [s 66B(6)].

-The Commissioner of Police may also, with or without application, suspend a person’s reporting obligations on the basis that they have a disability that makes it impossible for the person to satisfy his or her reporting obligations and do not pose a risk to the safety and well-being of children [s 66C].
+The Commissioner of Police may also, with or without application, suspend the reporting obligations of a registrable offender who has a disability that makes it impossible for them to satisfy their reporting obligations, provided they do not pose a risk to the safety and well-being of children [s 66C].

-The Commissioner of Police may only revoke such a declaration if there is a change to the grounds on which it was made or the person is charged with any class 1 or 2 offences.
-The Commissioner must give the registrable offender written notice, as soon as practicable, of any declaration or revocation, or variation [s 66D(4)].
+The Commissioner of Police may only revoke a modification, exemption or suspension if there is a change to the grounds on which it was made or the person is charged with any class 1 or 2 offences.
+The Commissioner must give the registrable offender written notice, as soon as practicable, of any declaration, revocation, or variation [s 66D(4)].

-Applications can not be made within 12 months of each other by the same registrable offender [s 66D(1)(c)].
+Applications cannot be made within 12 months of a previous application by the same registrable offender [s 66D(1)(c)].

-Applicants can appeal decisions of the Commissioner of Police under this Part to the Administrative and Disciplinary Division of the District Court [s 66E].
+Applicants can appeal decisions of the Commissioner of Police to the Administrative and Disciplinary Division of the District Court [s 66E].

 Publication of information about registrable offenders

-The Commissioner can publish information about registrable offenders where the registrable offender’s whereabouts is unknown and the registrable offender either has failed to comply with reporting obligations or has provided false or misleading information [ss 66F-H].
+The Police Commissioner may, but is not required to, publish photographs of, and personal information about, a registrable offender whose whereabouts are unknown, if the registrable offender has either failed to comply with reporting obligations or provided false or misleading information [s 66F].

-The Act contains prohibitions on inciting animosity or harassing people identified as offenders [s 66I] and prohibitions on the publication of identifying information without written approval from the Minister [s 66J].
+The Child Sex Offenders Registration Act 2006 (SA) prohibits inciting animosity or harassing people identified as offenders under the public disclosure scheme [s 66I] and the publication of identifying information without written approval from the Minister [s 66J].
+Breaching these prohibitions may result in imprisonment for up to 2 years.

 Change of name of registrable offender

 A registrable offender must obtain the Commissioner of Police’s written permission before registering, or applying to register, to change their name.
-The maximum penalty for this is $10,000 or imprisonment for 2 years [s 66K].
+The maximum penalty for failing to comply with this requirement is a fine of $10,000 or imprisonment for 2 years [s 66K].

 Information provided to parents or guardian

-A registrable offender who stays overnight in a house where there is a child or generally resides in the same household as a child must tell the parent or guardian of that child that they are a registrable offender and what the offence/s were that caused them becoming a registrable offender.
-The maximum penalty for failing to do this is $25,000 or imprisonment for 5 years [s 66L].
+A registrable offender who stays overnight in a house where there is a child or generally resides in the same household as a child must tell the parent or guardian of that child that they are a registrable offender and what the offence(s) were that caused them becoming a registrable offender.
+The maximum penalty for failing to do so is a fine of $25,000 or imprisonment for 5 years [s 66L].

 Search powers

-Police have extensive powers to search premises of registrable offenders to ensure compliance with the Act.
-Included in this is the ability to break open and search cupboards etc, search computers and other devices [s 66M].
-If a computer or other device requires a password to be inspected, the registrable offender must provide that, maximum penalty, imprisonment for 2 years [s 66M(2)].
+These powers permit a police officer to break open and search cupboards and drawers and inspect computers and other devices.
+If a computer or device needs a password or code to be inspected, the registrable offender must provide it.
+Non-compliance is an offence with a maximum penalty of $25,000 or imprisonment for 5 years [s 66M(2)].

 Effect of spent convictions